RSE-Sheffield/RSE-Sheffield.github.io/pages/training/deeplearning/index.md

 type: text
 ---

+*This is intended to be a living document and will be added to and corrected over time.*

 ## Online Deep Learning Resource

 You can find a list of free Deep Learning resources accessible online below.
 While not comprehensive, it should provide a good introduction to the field.